What are the characteristics of this option strategy?

 What is an example (with calculations) of this strategy?

-Here’s an example of a Costless Collar strategy using the stock MSFT whose current price is $285 by buying a protective put and selling an uncovered call:
+Here’s an example of a Costless Collar strategy using the stock MSFT whose current price is $285 by buying a protective put and selling a covered call against shares already owned:

 Assuming that we own 100 shares of MSFT and we want to implement a Costless Collar strategy with the following options: